Intervention/docs/image/v3/basics/colors.md

 The `color` parameter can optionally be used to specify a color in the common [color formats](/v3/introduction/formats#color-formats).
 By default, this is the current or previously configured blending color.
-It should be noted that possible transparency values in the blending color are ignored when applied.
+Note that any transparency values in the blend color will be ignored.

 #### Parameters